coppolam/swarmulator/README.md

 If you don't want the animation, just don't type the ANIMATION=ON part.

 If you want it to build fast, use `make -j', but this will take up more memory.
+On a virtual machine, using `-j' may cause it to fail to build.

 #### Extra: Generate the doxygen documetation
 Swarmulator was commented using the doxygen format.
 To generate the doxygen documentation, use